-The cause of such high concentration of fertilizer over such a short period of time will be root burn, and this was a common topic in the discussion.
+The cause of such a high concentration of fertilizer over such a short period of time will be root burn, and this was a common topic in the discussion.
 Many consumers had their orchids die after using this drip method.

 Where to Buy

-but this is our least preferred method.
+but this is my least preferred method.

 Now that you know all about fertilizing your orchid and the 5 different methods,